Why did I become an adept?

 Mother tended to move an average of every 11 months either back and forth across country, fleeing earthquakes (‘71), bad neighbors, or generally trying to win back my Dad (which always failed).
 We moved often enough so I rarely started or finished a school year with the class.
 We finally returned to the East Coast as I turned 13.

-For much of seventh grade, I brought a backpack to school to check behind the principle’s front desk.
-I slept in graveyards, abandoned cars, and the clothing recycling box.
 After panhandling for a one of several episodes in Cambridge, to enter an abandoned building I needed to check to see if the knife was there – otherwise saying aloud, “TD sent me” while ascending several flights of stairs (otherwise be stabbed as an intruder).
-Sometimes I slept on complete strangers’ floors.
-Difficult years to be sure, but I also learned that most people have goodness.
-I learned to be resilient and rely on myself.
-I was a survivor.
-That creates a terrible scarring of thoughts though and difficulties with trust.
+Often were times I slept on complete strangers’ floors.

 Eventually, this lead to an arrest for trespassing and being placed into foster care when I was 14.